How do I use grading periods in a course?

 When viewing total grades is enabled, students can still view the total grade for All Grading Periods and any assignment group calculations.

-If you want to hide grades from students in a specific grading period, you can hide student totals in Course Settings.
-This setting overrides the Display Totals feature option.
-Students will not be able to view any totals in their global grades page or course grades page.
+When viewing total grades is disabled, students can still view total grades for an individual grading period unless you hide student totals in Course Settings.
+When this setting is enabled, students will not be able to view any totals in their global grades page or course grades page.

 At the course level, Canvas validates all assignments against closed grading periods in Canvas.
 You cannot edit assignments in closed grading periods.
 If an assignment is in a closed grading period, the assignment shows that the submission is in a closed grading period.
 Learn how to view the date range of a course grading period.